 vf_[your-site]_%

-When you are on a forum that is part of a hub/node setup this cookie is set so that the various nodes "know" that you are logged into the hub. - Cannot be opted out of.
+When a user is logged in to a site that is part of a hub/node setup, this cookie is set so that the various nodes "know" that you are logged into the hub. - Users cannot opt out of this cookie.

 vf_node_ENDTX